 Conversations with my cat are becoming redundant, can you entertain me?
 In addition to several TVs, there are pool tables, a theater, a soaking pool, outdoor firepits, and a fireside bar with sofas – make yourself at home.

 Got any tips?
 Take a stroll with your pint and check out the artwork in this place!

 Can I get some tasty beer to go?
-Check the tap list, bring your growler, and call ahead to order a keg!
+Check the tap list, bring your growler – especially on Mondays, and call ahead to order a keg!

 Walk, bike, or drive?
 It’s downtown – walk or bike it for sure!
 Better yet, if you’re from out of town, spend the night in one of the really cool rooms to score a sweet spot in the parking lot.

 Last one – Is there like a locals night or something?
 Beer tastings 2nd and last Wednesdays of the month at 5p.

 Est. 2004 – St. Francis, the kingdom of pints is before you.

 Be grateful for the dead: the Grateful Dead, that is.
 At the rear of this 2-square-block complex — a circa-1930s Catholic grade school resurrected in 2004 by the Portland-based McMenamins group — is O’Kane’s Bar, which plays exclusively music from Jerry Garcia and the Dead.
 Most visitors instantly find the main Bond Street restaurant, perhaps sneaking a peek into its basement, where colorfully painted brewing tanks occupy what once was a children’s nursery.
 The former school also includes two more outlying bars, a 19-room hotel, a movie theater, a meeting and music room, even a Turkish bath.
 Cheers!